Reemployment Case Management - Frequently Asked Questions

 Detailed instructions for Iowa Unemployment Claimants can be found on the Unemployment Insurance & IowaWORKS Reemployment Activities landing page.

 What is the Reemployment Case Management program (RCM)?

-How exactly will RCM work?
+How exactly DOES RCM work?

-Career Planners also will verify the eligibility of unemployment claims weekly, review job searches, offer reemployment services, including referrals to other workforce training and education programs, and discuss claimants’ job interviews, if applicable.
+Career Planners also verify the eligibility of unemployment claims weekly, review job searches, offer reemployment services, including referrals to other workforce training and education programs, and discuss claimants’ job interviews, if applicable.